 Do Scales That Measure Body Fat Work?

-When researchers have put body fat scales to the test, the results have been less than impressive.
+When researchers have put body fat percentage scales to the test, the results have been less than impressive.

 In one study, researchers from Maastricht University looked at changes in body composition in a group of male bodybuilders.
 They compared several body fat tests — including bioelectrical impedance, the technology used in body fat scales — with something called the 4-compartment model .